-Occasional teeth-grinding that isn’t causing your child any problems doesn’t need treatment.
+Occasional teeth-grinding or clenching that isn’t causing your child any problems doesn’t need treatment.
 But if the grinding keeps going, you might want to talk to a dentist – it could lead to your child experiencing headaches, tooth pain or jaw pain, or wearing down her teeth.

 Devices to protect teeth from grinding can help.
 You can get them from dentists.